When buying a home, the MOST IMPORTANT STEP is to get a Pre Approval.

 - After your offer is accepted, you’re less likely to run into surprises that could slow down closing the loan.

 Keep in mind a pre-approval is just the start of getting a mortgage.
 Once you find a house and make an offer, the house will need to pass inspections and be appraised by a third-party.
 Your approval amount could also change if your financial situation changes.
+You should understand as well how important it is to have a transparent and accurate current market value to avoid overpaying your stamp duty, check the details at Melbourne Property Valuers Metro website.

 What Lenders Review